ijh165/RobotArmTetris3D/README.md

 # Description
 This is an interactive 3D game of Tetris using a robot arm (controlled by typical "WASD" keyboard controls) to drop the tetris block at the desired location.
 When a row is completely filled, it is removed and the tiles above it will be moved one row down.
 This game is coded in C++ with OpenGL libraries.

-# Prerequisites
+# System Requirements
-- This game requires Linux OS with GLEW(OpenGL Extension Wrangler Library) installed.
+- This game requires Linux OS with GLEW (OpenGL Extension Wrangler Library) installed.
 - Go to http://glew.sourceforge.net/index.html for instructions on how to install GLEW.

 # To play the game